 The Best Coffee Tampers In The UK 2022

 If you’re using an espresso coffee machine, you need a coffee tamper.
-You’ll understand this, but what you might not understand is just how much impact the best coffee tampers can have on the quality of espresso coffee you’ll produce at home.
+You’ll learn this, however what you might not learn is just how much impact the perfect coffee tampers can have on the quality of espresso you’ll produce at home.

 If you weren’t aware, tamping is what you need to do with the coffee in the basket before inserting it into your espresso machine.